Who is eligible for our representation?

 Cases are selected based on the income guidelines, whether legal representation is likely to benefit the client, and the public interest in pursuing their claims.

-We generally only take cases in Charleston County, Dorchester County, and Berkeley County for reasons of efficiency; the benefit to a client of our lower rate is lost if clients are paying for travel time.
-However, if you are able to travel to Charleston for meetings with your attorney we may make exceptions to this rule.
+We generally only take cases in Charleston County, Dorchester County, Berkeley County, Lexington County, and Richland County for reasons of efficiency; the benefit to a client of our lower rate is lost if clients are paying for travel time.
+However, if you are able to travel to Charleston or Columbia for meetings with your attorney we may make exceptions to this rule.

 You can qualify for a CLA lawyer if your household gross annual income is less than $47,080 (single person); $63,720 (two-person household); $80,360 (three-person); or $97,000 (four-person).